n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 > include additional signs from Vedic Extensions block.

 Each syllable contains exactly one vowel sound.
-Valid syllables may begin with either an independent vowel or with a consonant.
+Valid syllables may begin with either consonant or an independent vowel.

 If the syllable begins with a consonant, then the consonant that provides the vowel sound is referred to as the "base" consonant.
-If the syllable begins with an independent vowel, that vowel is the syllable's only vowel sound and there is no base consonant.
+If the syllable begins with an independent vowel, that vowel is the syllable's only vowel sound and, by definition, there is no "base" consonant.

 > Note: A consonant that is not accompanied by a dependent vowel (matra) sign
 > carries the script's inherent vowel sound.
 This vowel sound is changed